shunliz/AWS-certificate/aws-netquiz2.md

 3. **Launch the instances in the Amazon virtual Private Cloud \(VPC\)**
 4. Use standard EC2 instances since each instance gets a private Domain Name Service \(DNS\) already
 5. Launch the Instance from a private Amazon Machine image \(AMI\)

+**Question 22**

+You have an Amazon VPC with one private subnet and one public subnet with a Network Address Translator \(NAT\) server.
+You are creating a group of Amazon Elastic Cloud Compute \(EC2\) instances that configure themselves at startup via downloading a bootstrapping script from Amazon Simple Storage Service \(S3\) that deploys an application via GIT.
+Which setup provides the highest level of security?

+1. **Amazon EC2 instances in private subnet, no EIPs, route outgoing traffic via the NAT**
+2. Amazon EC2 instances in public subnet, no EIPs, route outgoing traffic via the Internet Gateway \(IGW\)
+3. Amazon EC2 instances in private subnet, assign EIPs, route outgoing traffic via the Internet Gateway \(IGW\)
+4. Amazon EC2 instances in public subnet, assign EIPs, route outgoing traffic via the NAT